sepes/Server-Status-Map/README.md

 This app is will show you the server status from each connected server in the globe. (**Its a fake.
 Its supposed to just look cool)

+## How to install locally

+1. Load code with ssh or by downloading the .zip

+2. Use `npm install` to install dependencies

+3. Use `npm start` to start the application

+Done

 ## Available Scripts

 ### `npm start`